apibara/dna/develop/streaming.md

 ## The protocol

-The client starts by calling the `StreamData` method in the Node gRPC service.
+The client starts by calling the `StreamData` method in the Stream gRPC service.
 The client must send a `StreamDataRequest` message to the server to start the stream.

 The request includes:
  - `stream_id`: unique id for the stream.
 All messages generated in response to this request will have the specified stream id, or 0 if not specified.